 December 2, 1967 – January 5, 1968 – The Monkees Pisces, Aquarius, Capricorn, & Jones Ltd. is the Billboard #1 album.

-December 17, 1967, The Beatles after live performances: sent Christmas Time Is Here Again to fan club members.
+December 17, 1967: sent Christmas Time Is Here Again to fan club members.

-December 26, 1967, The Beatles after live performances: having been edited 10 hours of footage to 55 minutes, The Beatles’ television film Magical Mystery Tour had its world première on BBC 1.
+December 26, 1967: having been edited 10 hours of footage to 55 minutes, The Beatles’ television film Magical Mystery Tour had its world première on BBC 1.
 Though filmed in color, BBC broadcast the show in black and white.
 The critical reaction was overwhelmingly negative.

 December 22, 1967: Chicago businessman Michael Butler was planning to run for the U.S. Senate on an anti-war platform.
 He watched the Public Theatre’s production of Hair several times and joined forces with Joe Papp to reproduce the show at another New York venue after the close of its run at the Public.
 Papp and Butler first moved the show to The Cheetah, a discothèque at 53rd Street and Broadway.
 It ran for 45 performances.

-December 27, 1967 – Leonard Cohan released Songs of Leonard Cohan.
+December 27, 1967 – Leonard Cohen released Songs of Leonard Cohan.

 December 27, 1967: Bob Dylan released John Wesley Harding album.